gshipley/summitlab14/Chapters/07-Creating_PHP_applications.md

 	[root@node e9e92282a16b49e7b78d69822ac53e1d]#

-During a previous lab, where we setup the *rhc* tools, our SSH key was uploaded to the server to enable us to authenticate to the system without having to provide a password.
+During a previous lab where we set up the *rhc* tool, our SSH key was uploaded to our OpenShift Enterprise PaaS to enable us to authenticate to it without having to provide a password.
 The SSH key we provided was actually appended to the *authorized_keys* file.
 To verify this, use the following command to view the contents of the file:

-	# cat .ssh/authorized_keys
+	cat .ssh/authorized_keys

 You will also notice the following three directories:

-* app-root - Contains your core application code as well as your data directory where persistent data is stored.
+* `app-root` - Contains your core application code as well as your data directory where persistent data is stored.
-* git - Your private Git repository that was created upon gear creation.
+* `git` - Your private Git repository that was created upon gear creation.
-* php-5.3 - The core PHP runtime and associated configuration files.
+* `php-5.3` - The core PHP runtime and associated configuration files.
 Your application is served from this directory.

 Let's close our SSH session and return to your local machine:

-	# exit
+	exit

 ##**Understanding directory structure on the client machine**

-When you created the PHP application using the *rhc app create* command, the private git repository that was created on your node host was cloned to your local machine.
+When you created the PHP application using the *rhc app create* command, the private Git repository that was created on your node host was cloned to your local machine.

-	$ cd firstphp
+	cd firstphp
-	$ ls -al
+	ls -al

 You should see the following information: